 Questions to ask

-One of the biggest problem that marketers struggle with when collecting feedback is figuring out what exactly to ask.
+One of the biggest problems that marketers struggle with when collecting feedback is figuring out what exactly to ask.
 There’s a lot of questions that you can ask to maximize your research efforts.
-I wrote a blog post on questions you can ask to come up with new growth hacks here, but this blog post is focused on how to ask the correct questions to gather even more feedbacks out of your heatmaps so that you can combine both heatmap analysis along with customer feedback to learn more about your customers/users.
+I wrote a blog post on questions you can ask to come up with new growth hacks here if you’re interested.

 1. What’s stopping you from buying/signing up right now?